CR1337/PyRocketLauncher/README.md

 ## Installation
 1. Download  the [rl-install script](https://raw.githubusercontent.com/CR1337/PyRocketLauncher/dev/bin/rl-install).
+2. Set execution permission by running `chmod +x rl-install`
-2. Execute the `rl-install` script as root.
+3. Execute the `rl-install` script as root.
-3. Run `sudo rl setup`.
+4. Run `sudo rl setup`.
-4. Configure your device by interacting with the config wizard.
+5. Configure your device by interacting with the config wizard.
-5. Your device is now fully functional.
+6. Your device is now fully functional.
-6. Check further options by running `rl help`.
+7. Check further options by running `rl help`.